Parent page: Routing the PCB

 Use the PCB ActiveRoute panel to control the ActiveRoute process.

 The PCB ActiveRoute panel is used to:

-- Enable the signal layers that ActiveRoute can route connections on.
+- Enable the signal layers on which ActiveRoute can route connections.

 - Perform an ActiveRoute on the selected connections.